Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion

 Let $\bv{p}^* $ be the optimal solution to LP \eqref{lp:public-naive-lp}.
 Notably, LP \eqref{lp:public-naive-lp} only guarantees that the given $\bv{a}$ is a pure Nash equilibrium, but not necessarily the $NE^*(\C(\bv{p}^*))$, i.e., the optimistic social-cost-minimizing NE under posterior distribution $\bv{p}^*$.
 Nevertheless, the following lemma shows that we can obtain an optimal solution to OP \eqref{eq:dist-devi-SC} by solving LP \eqref{lp:public-naive-lp} separably for each action profile $\bv{a}$.

-\begin{lemma} An optimal solution to OP \eqref{eq:dist-devi-SC} can be obtained by solving LP \eqref{lp:public-naive-lp} separably for each action profile $\bv{a} \in A$ and then picking the LP with the minimum objective. \end{lemma} \begin{proof} Let $LP(\bv{a})$ denote objective of LP \eqref{lp:public-naive-lp} w.r.t. a given $\bv{a}$.
+\begin{lemma} An optimal solution to OP \eqref{eq:dist-devi-SC} can be obtained by solving LP \eqref{lp:public-naive-lp} separably for each action profile $\bv{a} \in A$ and then picking the LP with the minimum objective. \end{lemma}

+\begin{proof} \, Let $LP(\bv{a})$ denote objective of LP \eqref{lp:public-naive-lp} w.r.t. a given $\bv{a}$.
 Let $\bv{a}^* = \min_{\bv{a} \in A} LP(\bv{a})$ be action profile with minimum objective among all these LPs (set any infeasible LP's objective to be $\infty$), and $\bv{p}^*$ is the optimal solution to $LP(\bv{a}^*)$.
 We argue that $\bv{p}^*$ is an optimal solution to Problem \eqref{eq:dist-devi-SC} and moreover, $\bv{a}^*$ is the corresponding social-cost-minimizing Nash equilibrium under $\bv{p}^*$.

 The argument follows two observations.
 Let $OPT$ denote the optimal objective of Problem \eqref{eq:dist-devi-SC}.
 First, the social cost of equilibrium $\bv{a}^*$ under posterior $\bv{p}^*$ is at most $OPT$.
 Specifically, let $\tilde{\bv{p}}$ be the optimal solution to Problem \eqref{eq:dist-devi-SC} and $\tilde{\bv{a}}$ be the optimistic NE under $\tilde{\bv{p}}$.
 By definition, $OPT$ is the social cost of equilibrium $\tilde{\bv{a}}$ under $\tilde{\bv{p}}$, plus $\bv{w} \cdot \tilde{\bv{p}}$.
 Instantiating LP \eqref{lp:public-naive-lp} for $\bv{a} = \tilde{\bv{a}}$, we know $\tilde{\bv{p}}$ must be a feasible solution to LP \eqref{lp:public-naive-lp} since under $\tilde{\bv{p}}$, $\tilde{\bv{a}}$ is indeed a NE by definition and thus $\tilde{\bv{p}}$ satisfies the first constraint.
 Therefore, the objective of equilibrium $\bv{a}^*$ under posterior $\bv{p}^*$ must be at most $OPT$.